Cosmos World Foundation Model Platform for Physical AI: World Foundation Model Pre-training

-The discrete token video is treated as the conditional input to the denoiser of the Cosmos-1.0-Diffusion-7B model.
+The discrete token video is treated as the conditional input to the denoiser of the Cosmos-Predict1-7B model.
 To compute the conditional input, we first embed each discrete token of the discrete token video into a 16-dimensional vector based on a learnable vocabulary embedding layer.
 We then upsample the embedding $2\times$ along the $x$ and $y$ directions so that the conditional input will be of the same size as the noisy input to the denoiser from the continuous token video.
 We concatenate the noisy continuous inputs with the conditional inputs along the channel dimension, which becomes the input to the diffusion denoiser.
 The first layer of the denoiser is channel-dimension expanded to accommodate the new input shape.
-We fine-tune the updated Cosmos-1.0-Diffusion-7B by removing the added noise.
+We fine-tune the updated Cosmos-Predict1-7B by removing the added noise.
 As the discrete token video is not noise-corrupted, the denoiser learns to leverage the residing information in the conditional input for denoising.
 The result is a higher-quality decoder for the tokenizer that decodes the discrete token by solving a reserve diffusion problem.

 \cref{fig:dd_inference} illustrates the inference.
 The output discrete token video (under $8 \times 16 \times 16$ discrete compression) from our autoregressive WFM is decoded into a video through two steps.
 First, we roll out the conditional denoiser to generate a continuous token video (under $8 \times 8 \times 8$ continuous compression) based on the autoregressive WFM output.
-Next, the continuous token video is decoded by Cosmos-1.0-Tokenizer-CV8x8x8 to produce the resulting RGB video.
+Next, the continuous token video is decoded by Cosmos-Tokenize1-CV8$\times$8$\times$8-720p to produce the resulting RGB video.